ledlaux/pikoPD/docs/manual.md

 Debug console will also output PD [print] objects, which are parsed automatically.
 Use it moderately, because it can crash the device.

-# WEB Config Tool

-Select your board model (Raspberry Pico, Pico W, Zero or Pico 2).
-Upload your .pd patch to see available parameters or load board.json configuration file.
-Click a pin on the board and add a component, or drag a parameter tag directly onto a pin.
-Export the board.json and place it in the pikoPD folder.

 # WEB Control and OSC